How Much To Charge For CNC Router Work?

 Whether you should charge by the hour or by the project will depend largely on the specific project and your own preferences.
 Charging by the hour may be a good option for smaller projects, as it allows you to bill for the exact amount of time spent on the project.
 Charging by the project, on the other hand, may be a better option for larger projects, as it can provide a more accurate estimate of the final cost.

-Read More: Can You Cut Threads On A 4 Axis CNC Router?
+Read More: Can I Change Soft Limits On CNC Router?

 Ultimately, the decision of whether to charge by the hour or by the project will depend on your own preferences and the specific needs of your clients.